 Minimally Invasive Tricuspid Surgery

-As with all heart disease, it must be diagnosed quickly and treated by experts.
+As with all heart disease, it must be diagnosed quickly and treated by experts which we offer at our London Heart Clinic.
 We understand that heart disease can be scary, and that if you are diagnosed with it, it’s best to be prepared, and to have all the information you may need.
 Here, we run through why you may need tricuspid surgery, how we perform it, and the advantages of having minimally invasive tricuspid surgery London.

 Why might you need tricuspid surgery?

 If you have a disease affecting the tricuspid valve, you may need tricuspid surgery, which can be isolated tricuspid valve surgery repair or replacement.
 The tricuspid valve is one of the valves that regulates blood flow through the heart and keeps it flowing in the correct direction.
 When the tricuspid valve isn’t working properly, it means your blood won’t flow as it is meant to, which interferes with how your heart works, and may force it to work harder in order to get the blood to the various parts of your body that it needs to.
 This puts extra stress on your heart, which can lead to larger risk of heart problems and attacks.